-We offer four locations – in Greenfield, Menomonee Falls, Oconomowoc and Milwaukee – to make it easy to schedule appointments and get the care you need.
+We offer four locations — in Greenfield, Menomonee Falls, Mequon and Wauwatosa — to make it easy to schedule appointments and get the care you need.
 And, because of our expertise and focus on proven and innovative treatments, we help you achieve your goals quickly and safely, making SpineCare one of the most cost-effective health care options available.
 New patients should call 414-955-7199 to schedule at any of these locations.
 The fax number for all locations is 414-955-0110.

 Thirty minutes of walking, four days per week, benefits your health.

 - Reduces low back pain and decreases the need for pain medication.